 At the time, they didn’t realize what a big deal it was, but as they watch their peers struggle to get their feet on the ground while inundated in debt, they’re very grateful to have gotten a debt-free start in life.

-I have traveled to 9 countries this year.
+I have traveled to 10 countries in the past 2 years.

 Now that the kiddos are grown, out on their own, and working in their respective fields, I don’t have to worry as much about providing a stable “home” for them.
 The nest is empty and the birdies have flown off to their own nests.
 I sold my stuff, got a tiny storage unit for $31 a month, and gave up the house I was renting in the United States.
 For my 50th birthday, I gave myself “complete freedom.”